 Install the P9 Agent using a logon script

 You may configure a login script that instructs machines to install the Panorama9 Agent.
-Download the .EXE version of the agent and save it on a network share all machines have access to and add needed scripting code to the logon script.
-The Panorama9 installer will check for required dependencies and install missing components (a feature that isn't possible with the .MSI package).
+Download the the agent and save it on a network share all machines have access to and add needed scripting code to the logon script.

-To download the latest .EXE version of the agent, sign in to the Panorama9 Dashboard and click "Download".
-Select and download the "P9Agent.exe".
-Note that the agent will automatically update itself when a more recent version is available (you're not required to constantly update your installation point).
+To download the latest version of the agent, sign in to the Panorama9 Dashboard and click "Download".
+Click on "Download binary".
+Note that the agent will automatically update itself when a more recent version is available (you're not required to constantly update your installation files).

 Add the following to the login script:

 IF NOT EXIST "%ProgramFiles%\Panorama9\Panorama9.Agent.Service.msi" (\\share\path\P9Agent.msi -q)

 IF NOT EXIST "%ProgramFiles(x86)%\Panorama9\Panorama9.Agent.Service.msi" (\\share\path\P9Agent.msi -q)